Montessori

 Our Educational Philosophy

-In order to help the young child develop his/her personality and sense of self, which allows him/her to build a healthy self-esteem and learn with confidence we take the following approach:
+In order to help the young child develop his/her personality and sense of self, which allows him/her to build healthy self-esteem and learn with confidence, we take the following approach:

-1. Following the Montessori Philosophy and Method, the classroom environments have mixed- age grouping and are child-centered, believing that every child has his own great potential for life.
+1. Following the Montessori Philosophy and Method, the classroom environments have mixed- age grouping and are child-centered, believing that every child has their own great potential for life.

 2. The environment is prepared in such a way to be aesthetically pleasing, developmentally appropriate, ordered, sequentially structured, and presented to the child so the child feels secure and respected.

-4. Let the child enjoy the freedom to move forward in the pursuit towards mastery of the developmental process, both mental and physical aspects, integrating his/her personality.
+4. Let the child enjoy the freedom to move forward in the pursuit of mastery of the developmental process, both mental and physical aspects, integrating his/her personality.

-5. Work through the child’s own hands, the experience become first hand to the child, which allows the child to build critical thinking skills and inspire his creative potential.
+5. Work through the child’s own hands, the experience become first hand to the child, which allows the child to build critical thinking skills and inspire their creative potential.

-6. When child is willing to share or take turns with others, he/she can certainly become more independent and self-confident.
-This in turn inspires and motivates the child to explore even more.
+6. When a child is willing to share or take turns with others, he/she can certainly become more independent and self-confident.
+This, in turn, inspires and motivates the child to explore even more.

-7. .
-Child takes pride in mastering skills that can contribute to the order and beauty of the classroom and volunteer cheerfully when given responsibilities.
+7. The child takes pride in mastering skills that can contribute to the order and beauty of the classroom and volunteers cheerfully when given responsibilities.
 Children in Montessori classrooms develop their sense of responsibility in small doses as they see the consequences of their choices in everything they do in the classroom.

 Maria Montessori Biography

 Maria Montessori was born in 1870 in the Province of Ancona, Italy.
-She was the first female doctor in Italy, and was a successful child psychiatrist.
-She advocated the use of education to treat children with disabilities, access to extraordinary achievements in this regard, in 1901 she specialized in Psychology to devote herself to study the essence of the life of children.
-In 1907 the creation of the first of the children's house and found a feature of many children learn in the observation.
+She was the first female doctor in Italy and was a successful child psychiatrist.
+She advocated the use of education to treat children with disabilities, as well as access to extraordinary achievements.
+In 1901, she committed to researching Psychology as she devoted herself to studying the essence of the lives of children.
+1907 saw the creation of Maria's first children's house.

-1909 Maria Montessori wrote "Science education methods used in young children," In 1910 she began training teachers, then went to Europe, the United States and around the world promoting and establishing associations and training centers in the study to observe her day and night, and found the child attention at work highly concentrated, and the work needs to be left exposed to meet joy.
-She continued observational studies finally found the ability to work in freedom through, every child has a spontaneous learning, and her focus is early childhood mental growth stages most mysterious "inner guidance", adult function is to prepare the appropriate environment.
-Do not get involved too much, she said that education is "the development of the law of nature with the natural process," so that children do not have adult prejudices constrained environment, giving children naturally generous, curious to explore, good communication, joy gregarious nature.
+In 1909, Maria Montessori wrote "Science Education Methods Used in Young Children".
+In 1910, she began training teachers, then traveled to Europe, the United States, and around the world promoting and establishing associations and training centers.
+She continued observational studies, discovering that every child has spontaneous learning potential.
+She focused on early childhood mental growth stages, researching and refining knowledge of children's "inner guide".
+Maria determined that the role of the adult is to prepare the appropriate environment.
+She cautioned against excessive adult interference.
+She found that education is "the development of the law of nature with the natural process," so that children do not have adult prejudices define their environment.
+Children are naturally generous, curious to explore, good communicators, and possess a joyful, gregarious nature.

-Transcend her as a warm, flowing to every corner of the world, wherever in the early childhood education sector, the rise of a wave of education reform, see new vigor in the course of early childhood learning.
-Currently in the world there are nearly ten thousand Montessori schools at all levels; serving children from birth to eighteen years old. a hundred years to cultivate numerous social elites and talent, Montessori died in the Netherlands in 1952, just as her biographer M.A.
-Stanford said she left the heritage of humanity "the world millions of children exudes vitality and joy of life."
+Maria Montessori's work has transcended her as an individual.
+Her legacy is a warm glow, flowing to every corner of the world.
+In her wake, there has been a wave of education reform, new vigor in the course of early childhood learning.
+There are currently nearly ten thousand Montessori schools at all levels, serving children from birth to eighteen years old.
+Maria Montessori passed away in the Netherlands in 1952, but her vitality and love can be felt today in all the children and teachers she has guided.

 Scroll to Top